nyabuto-v/culinary-experience/README.md

 # Culinary Experience

-Created by ***Ramza Reseni, Mark Murimi, Peter Nyabuto, Zakariya Abdi***, 9th March
+Designed by ***Ramza Reseni, Mark Murimi, Peter Nyabuto, Zakariya Abdi***, 9th March

 ---
 ## Description
-A web application that allows a user to search for specific foods both locally and internatonal foods.
+A web application that allows its users to search for specific foods both locally and internatonal foods.

 ---
-This is a [Link]() to my live site on GitHub where a repository of my work is.
+This [Link]() will direct you to the live site on GitHub where a repository of our work is.

 ---